ssh0/dotfiles/bin/README.md

 ## [wmatomp3\_converter.sh](./wmatomp3_converter.sh)

-By Marko Haapala

-converts wma to mp3 recursively. does not delete any static files, so cleanup and renaming is needed afterwards.
+Converts wma to mp3 recursively. does not delete any static files, so cleanup and renaming is needed afterwards.

 **requirements:**